-After you have bought your new site, you will want to increase the traffic, which means finding new keywords to target for your content marketing.
+After you have bought your new website, you will want to increase the traffic, which means finding new keywords to target for your marketing strategy.

 This should only be done for sites you have an active interest in acquiring and not every single site that looks worthwhile.

 You don’t need to be an SEO expert to do this type of research.

 - Does the bulk of the site’s traffic come from just one keyword?

 - Are there dozens (but ideally hundreds) of other keywords to target?

 Look for a mixture of targetable long-tail keywords for informational content along with a handful of commercial terms that you can target for revenue generation.

 You need to provide food for the search engines if you want to continue to grow your future site and make more money from it.